inkytonik/cooma-vscode/README.md

 ## Prerequisites

-You'll need the Cooma development source code (not public yet) and to use the `sbt assembly` command to make an all-in-one jar.
+You'll need the Cooma development source code and to use the `sbt assembly` command to make an all-in-one jar.
-The all-in-one jar should be created at `target/scala-2.12/cooma.jar` in your Cooma working directory.
+The all-in-one jar should be created at `target/scala-2.13/cooma.jar` in your Cooma working directory.

 ## Setup